 STATEMENT OF PHILOSOPHY, GOALS AND OBJECTIVES FOR LANGLEY FUNDAMENTAL MIDDLE AND SECONDARY SCHOOL

-1)The Fundamental Alternate program shall be an integral part of the existing school system.
+1)The Fundamental Choice program shall be an integral part of the existing school system.

 2)The program shall not teach any doctrinal religious beliefs (its philosophy includes tolerance and respect of others.)
 The program(s) shall operate with a focus and emphasis upon a clearly defined set of goals, objectives, and standards of behaviour, which have traditionally been regarded as foundational to our Canadian society.

 3) Specific rules of conduct and behaviour shall not be arbitrarily imposed on pupils without provision being made for them to understand the reasons for and purpose of those rules.

 i.)
 Respect for fellow students, teachers, and parents.
 This comprises respect for human and property rights of others, respect for roles of legitimate authority in home, community, and country, and respect for the contributions of those more or less capable than oneself in given areas.

 ii.)
 Responsibility for one’s actions – The student shall receive more responsibility as he/she exhibits mature attitudes and self-discipline.

 iii.)
 Purposefulness – The teachers shall be responsible for setting worthwhile goals, challenging yet consistent with the individual’s potential, to advance the highest possible intellectual, creative, physical, social, and ethical development of the students.
 They shall assist students to understand the purpose of the goals and encourage the students to work towards them.
 Students shall be helped to learn how to set worthwhile goals for themselves, and to recognize that effort towards such goals is essential and satisfying.